-The student is emailed a copy of their Accommodations Letter and any additional forms depending on the accommodation.
+Accommodations Letters are emailed to the student and any additional forms needed depending on the accommodation.
 The student will give their instructors the Accommodations Letter.
 We encourage students to discuss their accommodations with their instructors.

 There are instances where students may present a copy of their Accommodations Letter later in the semester.
-Some students choose to not use their accommodations at first.
+Some students choose not to use their accommodations at first.
 Other students need to have an evaluation done to secure disability information.
-We appreciate the time and work you do to assist students with disabilities in your classes.